 It is almost as good as a necessity and at some point of your life, whether you are a man or a woman, you’ll need to use either one of them, if not all of them.
 A big part of MLM business activities will make you eat, sleep and talk about these topics so you really want to make sure that you have the passion or at least try to develop one in order to run a sustainable business.

-However, what if you have passion in something else like pet care, craft-making or electronic stuff?
-Chances are, there aren’t many MLM companies selling these kind of products because they are ‘optional’ rather than a necessity in life.
-Hence, they have less profitable sales force in an MLM business structure.
+However, what if you have passion for something else like pet care, craft-making or electronic stuff?
+Chances are, there aren’t many MLM companies selling these kinds of products because they are ‘optional’ rather than a necessity in life.
+Hence, they have a less profitable sales force in an MLM business structure.